Juan-Jones/blogsphere/content/blog/passive-income-investments.md

 Buying stocks allows you to own a piece of a publicly traded company and potentially benefit from its growth.
 There are many different types of stocks to choose from, including blue-chip stocks, penny stocks, and tech stocks.

-### 4. Precious Metals
+### 4. Royalties

-Investing in precious metals, such as gold and silver, can be a way to potentially benefit from the rarity and value of these commodities.
-Precious metals can be bought in physical form, such as coins or bars, or through mutual funds or ETFs.
+Royalties represent payments received for the use of intellectual property, such as patents, copyrights, trademarks, and licensing agreements.
+Artists, authors, inventors, and musicians can earn passive income from royalties generated by their creative works, products, or inventions.

 ### 5. Foreign Currency